 - 1. Tell undocumented students that they can go to college, but some options and services will not be available to them. - 2.
 Make information and resources available to all students. - Be open-minded.
-Don't make assumptions about which students are undocumented; they aren't all Latino, Spanishspeaking or enrolled in ESL classes. - 4.
-Be cognizant of the terminology that you use. - Identify scholarships that don't require citizenship or permanent residency.
-Encourage other scholarships to change their policies. - 6.
-Identify sponsors who can support undocumented students. - 7.
-Help students get ongoing mentoring and advice, before and after the college admissions process- focus on holistic student development. - 8.
-Be knowledgeable about specific policies that affect undocumented student's national, state-wide, within institutions). - 9.
-Support Comprehensive immigration reform, the federal DREAM Act and respective state legislation to support undocumented students. - 10.
-Identify older Dreamers and organizations that will serve as role models and help build a sense of community. - 11.
-Encourage parents/guardians to be involved in Dreamer's educational journey. - 12.
+Don't make assumptions about which students are undocumented; they aren't all Latino, Spanishspeaking or enrolled in ESL classes. - Identify scholarships that don't require citizenship or permanent residency.
+Encourage other scholarships to change their policies. - 5.
+Identify sponsors who can support undocumented students. - 6.
+Help students get ongoing mentoring and advice, even after the college admissions process. - Be knowledgeable about specific policies that affect undocumented students. - 8.
+Support the federal DREAM Act and respective state legislation to support undocumented students. - 9.
+Identify older students to serve as role models. - 10.
 Refer students to qualified legal counsel to investigate possible immigration remedies.
 This can be a lengthy process, and not all students will have immediate remedies or a remedy.